SkylarZhao6/EvernoteGuide/_posts/2012-12-24-Discover-templates.md

 ## Introduction

 Evernote provides a great source of note templates.
-Beyond the essential notes, more advanced templates are available for users.
-They are various from multiple purpose planners to trackers in different circumstances.
+Beyond the essential notes, more advanced templates are available for users as well.

 <br>